zpneal/backbone/README.md

 For additional resources on how to use the backbone package, please see [www.rbackbone.net](https://www.zacharyneal.com/backbone)

+## What’s on this GitHub Repo?

+The /master branch contains the current CRAN release of the backbone package.
+You can install it in R from GitHub, but it’s usually easier to install from CRAN using `install.packages(backbone)`.

+The /develop branch contains a beta version of the next release of the backbone package.
+All the functions are documented and have undergone various levels of preliminary debugging, so they should mostly work, but there are no guarantees.
+Feel free to use the develop version (with caution), and let us know if you run into any problems.
+You can install it in R using `devtools::install_github("domagal9/backbone", ref = "develop")`.

+Any other branches contain in-progress untested code and should probably not be used.

 ## The Backbone of a Graph

 The `backbone` package provides methods for extracting from a weighted